CentralReport/CentralReport/README.md

 ![Mac Screenshot](https://raw.github.com/miniche/CentralReport/develop/tools/screenshots/Capture_Mac.png)

-__We are working on a cloud solution : you will be able to view all yours computers and servers, and set some email or push alerts.__
+__We are working on a cloud solution: you will be able to view all yours computers and servers, and set some email or push alerts.__

 ## Get in touch
 We are open to the world.
 If you want more information or if you are in a mood to collaborate, feel free to contact us.
-We will gladly answer to every email :-)
+We will gladly answer to every email